 At the outset of any financing, GFOA recommends that issuers solicit the advice of their municipal advisor and bond counsel to identify key legal and financial issues early in the financing process.
 Refunding bonds may have special considerations such as call/defeasance notices or escrow accounts, in addition to those associated with other types of financings.
 Issuers should be aware of these issues, which should be fully discussed with the municipal advisor and bond counsel.
 Ultimately, the issuer should fully understand these issues before proceeding with the financing.

-Refunding Bond Financing Team.
+- Refunding Bond Financing Team.
 In addition to the usual outside financing team members, refunding bonds typically involve specific services related to the refunding transaction.
+Most of the following relate to advance refunding transactions, but depending on deal specifics, may also be utilized in a current refunding transaction.
 Corresponding to other GFOA best practices on hiring outside bond professionals, securing refunding professionals should typically be done through a competitive RFP solicitation process.